enocksmay/enocksmay/README.md

 - 👋 Hi, I’m @enocksmay
 - 👀 I’m interested in programming and web dev
 - 🌱 I’m currently learning python, .NET, C# and PHP
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on github and the programing platforms
 - 📫 How to reach me ...
 - send me an email notesenock@gmail.com
 - check out my social profiles on facebook, twitter, instagram, linkedin using https://www.flowcode.com/page/enocksmay